KiranLDA/maxflow/README.md

 ### Prerequisites

-This packages need to be installed for it to work
+These packages need to be installed for it to work

 ```r
 install.packages("fields")